Have You Experienced Pregnancy Discrimination? Speak to a Pregnancy Discrimination Lawyer Los Angeles Today

 Here are a few examples of circumstantial evidence:

 - Suspicious timing: This type of scenario shows that there was motivation behind the decision and it occurred during some point of your pregnancy.

 - Evidence showing that your employer didn’t follow the usual termination plan: If your employer failed to give you written warnings, which is part of a termination plan, this can be a discrepancy.

 - Unfair treatment in comparison to other employees: If you notice that you are being treated unfairly in comparison to other employees, this can also be classified as circumstantial evidence.

 - Improbable reasons of termination: If your employer said that you were being fired because you do not acquire a certain skill set, yet hired someone with less qualifications or the same qualifications as you, this can also be classified as circumstantial evidence.

 Contact a Pregnancy Discrimination Lawyer

 If you or someone you know has faced or is currently facing pregnancy discrimination in the workplace, then you should contact a pregnancy discrimination attorney to fight on your behalf.
 At Mann & Elias, we believe in justice for all victims.
 No one should have to undergo such behavior.

 We will fight for you from start to finish and get you the settlement and justice you deserve.
 It is important that you take action quickly and do not wait.
-By speaking to a Los Angeles employment lawyer, you will learn your rights and we will do whatever is necessary to get you back to where you belong.
+By speaking to a pregnancy discrimination attorney, you will learn your rights and we will do whatever is necessary to get you back to where you belong.

 We offer free case reviews and do not charge any upfront fees.
 In fact, we work on a contingency fee basis, which means you don’t pay a thing unless we win.
 Give us a call any time!